 You’ve done your best to find a rental home which suits all your needs, and you think you’ve found the right one––or maybe you have a few top picks.
 Now it’s time to put together an application which will help you stand head and shoulders above the crowd.
 You might think that a rental application is just a collection of information, but really, it’s more than that.
-This is your chance to give your landlord a positive and well-rounded impression of who you are as a renter.
+This is your chance to show your landlord that you’re an attractive renter.
 We have a list of tips which will help you achieve this aim.

 Get your documents together